podlove/podlove-specifications/podlove-streaming-extension.md

 ## Embedding Example ##

-This is an simple example of a RSS podcast feed with embedded chapter information in Podlove Simple Chapter format:
+This is a simple example of a RSS podcast feed with embedded livestream information in the Podlove Streaming Extension format:

 ```xml
 <channel>